Xander Bogaerts: 2020–2022

 During the shortened 2020 season, Bogaerts was again Boston's primary shortstop.
 On August 2 against the Yankees, he had four hits with two homers and three RBIs.
-Bogaerts had two multi-steal games—on September 12 against the Rays and on September 18 against the Yankees.
-He finished the season with a 10-game hitting streak and 18 straight games getting on base.
-Overall with the 2020 Red Sox, he batted .300 with 11 home runs, 28 RBIs, and 8 stolen bases in 56 games.
+Bogaerts had two multi-steal games–on September 12 against the Rays and on September 18 against the Yankees.
+He finished the season with a 10-game hitting streak and 18-game on-base streak.
+Overall with the Red Sox, he batted .300 with 11 home runs, 28 RBIs, and 8 stolen bases in 56 games.
 Bogaerts led all AL shortstops in home runs and RBIs and was second in runs, total bases, on-base percentage, slugging, and OPS.

 Bogaerts returned as Boston's primary shortstop in 2021.
-On July 1, he was named the AL starting shortstop for the 2021 All-Star Game.
+On July 1, he was named the AL starting shortstop for the All-Star Game.
 On August 31, Bogaerts was removed from a game in Tampa Bay due to a positive COVID-19 test.
 He returned to the lineup on September 10.
-Bogaerts played in a total of 144 games during the regular season for Boston, batting .295 with 23 home runs and 79 RBIs.
-He also appeared in 11 postseason games, batting 12-for-46 (.261) as the Red Sox advanced to the American League Championship Series.
+Bogaerts played in 144 games during the regular season for Boston, batting .295 with 23 home runs and 79 RBIs.
+He also appeared in 11 postseason games, batting 12-for-46 (.261) as the Red Sox advanced to the AL Championship Series.
 On November 11, Bogaerts was announced as the AL recipient of the Silver Slugger Award for shortstops, his fourth time winning the award.

 In 2022, Bogaerts again served as the primary shortstop for the Red Sox.
-On July 10, he was named to the AL roster for the 2022 All-Star Game as a reserve selection.
+On July 10, he was named to the AL roster for the All-Star Game as a reserve selection.
 On September 6, he was named AL Player of the Week after batting 15-for-31 in seven games.
 For the season, Bogaerts batted .307 with 15 home runs and 73 RBIs in 150 games.
-He was again nominated for a Gold Glove Award, the All-MLB Team, and won a Silver Slugger Award, his fifth.
+He was again nominated for a Gold Glove Award and the All-MLB Team and won his fifth Silver Slugger Award.

-On November 7, 2022, Bogaerts opted out of his Red Sox contract and became a free agent.
+On November 7, Bogaerts opted out of his Red Sox contract and became a free agent.